Konfekt/vim-CtrlXA/README.md

 - for toggling language modifiers such as `public/private`,
 - for switching between `pick`, `squash`, `reword`, ... a `git` commit when rebasing, ...

+Keyword cycles are provided for common programming and natural languages (inspectable in the `ftplugin` respectively `autoload/CtrlXA/langs` folders).

 Repetition of the last command by hitting `.` (see `:help .`) is achieved

 - in normal mode by [vim-repeat](https://github.com/tpope/vim-repeat), and